 The 27-day long-range forecast is usually accurate within 6 hours if the coronal hole stream remains of similar scale.
 This is in spite of the day/night shift that occurs on each rotation.

 All forecast and nowcast information on the app is personalised to the user's location.
 The complex, generic model data and analyses are calculated once per minute and cached.
 They are then personalised and adjusted for every user's precise location.
-Every location in the UK, Europe and Iceland will see their own specific nowcast.
+Every location in the world will see their own specific nowcast.

 All conditions of endless twilight and the sun never rising/setting are catered for, so that the nowcast can advise when auroras are impossible.